rizwanpk/Arbetsprov/README.md

 * Typeahead.js script for the autocomplete functionality.
 * Moment.js script for the current local time.

-Instructions
-* Fork the repository
-* Create a Feature Branch
-* Implement a simple search function according to wireframes and UI (attached on github)
-* The search should use a public REST API of your choice using JavaScript
-* Search for title, return title (or something like that)
-* Display partial search results in a list beneath the search field
-* When hitting [ENTER] the selected search value should be saved with date/timestamp beneath the search box (as a search history)
-* The page should be responsive, so that if width of window is changed it should adapt
-* Nothing needs to be saved if the page is reloaded (i.e don’t have to use cookies/database etc)

 In the search field you can search states of US.
 And when you will press on the state name state name will be displayed otherwise error will occur.

 Instructions